Maria Theresa of Spain: Birth of the Dauphin and first rivalries

 At the beginning of 1661, the Queen's first pregnancy was announced, to the great joy of the court and the city.
 The Queen then remained in bed most of the time and traveled exclusively in a sedan chair so as not to harm the royal child.
 The young Queen was afraid of dying like her mother, who had died following a miscarriage.

-While the Queen was carrying her pregnancy to term, the King's brother, Philippe I, Duke of Orléans, married a cousin, Princess Henrietta of England.
-The young, skinny exile of the 1650s had become a pretty and witty young woman, and everyone knew that her husband was not very attracted to women.
-From the summer of 1661, Louis XIV had a relationship that caused gossip with his sister-in-law and cousin who, to cut short the gossip and avoid incurring the wrath of the queen mother, suggested to the King that he court one of her maids of honour: Louise de La Vallière.
-The King took to the game and fell in love with the young girl whose shyness was matched only by her sincerity.
+While the Queen was carrying her pregnancy to term, the King's brother, Philippe I, Duke of Orléans, married their cousin, Princess Henrietta of England.
+The young exile had grown into an attractive and witty young woman, and it was no secret that her husband was uninterested in women.
+From the summer of 1661, Louis XIV had a relationship that sparked gossip with his sister-in-law and cousin who, to cut short the rumors and avoid incurring the wrath of the queen mother, suggested to the King that he court one of her maids of honour: Louise de La Vallière.
+The King took to it and fell in love with the young girl whose shyness was matched only by her sincerity.
 At first, an attempt was made to hide Louis XIV's infidelities from Maria Theresa, in order to avoid an argument that could harm the unborn royal child.
 But suspecting that something was going on, the Queen managed to get one of her ladies-in-waiting to confess by asking a number of questions.
 She then complained to Anne of Austria, who intervened with the King, without success.